abake48/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

 Now that we added in the planners, we can add a stage that will move the robot.
 The following lines use a ``MoveTo`` stage (a propagator stage).
 Since opening the hand is a relatively simple movement, we can use the joint interpolation planner.
-This stage plans a move to the "open hand" pose, which is a named pose defined in the :moveit_resources_codedir:`SRDF<panda_moveit_config/config/panda.srdf>` for the Panda robot.
+This stage plans a move to the "open hand" pose, which is a named pose defined in the :moveit_resources_codedir:`SRDF<kinova_gen3_moveit_config/config/gen3.srdf>` for the Kinova Gen3 robot.
 We return the task and finish with the ``createTask()`` function.

 .. code-block:: c++